rioki/www.rioki.org/content/posts/2014-06-09-jekyll-to-gulp.md

 ---
-title: "From Jekyll to Gulp.js"
+title: From Jekyll to Gulp.js
 tags:
   - gulp
   - meta
   - jekyll
+published: true
 ---

+*Note: I overhauled the generation process to be simple and more streamlined.
+This post is not wrong, it is just sligtly inefficent.
+In addition to this post you may want to read [Overhaul of Page Generation](/2014/12/02/overhaul-of-page-generation.html)*

 For quite a long time this site was powered by the static site generator [jekyll].
 I came into contact with Jekyll through the [github pages], that